ankane/searchkick/README.md

 ### Searchable Fields

 By default, all string fields are searchable (can be used in `fields` option).
 Speed up indexing and reduce index size by only making some fields searchable.
-This disables the `_all` field unless it’s listed.

 ```ruby
 class Product < ApplicationRecord